 The primary manifestations of intellectual disability are

 Some children with mild intellectual disability may not develop recognizable symptoms until preschool age.
 However, early identification is common among children with moderate to severe intellectual disability and among children in whom intellectual disability is accompanied by physical abnormalities or signs of a condition (eg, cerebral palsy Cerebral Palsy (CP) Syndromes Cerebral palsy refers to nonprogressive syndromes characterized by impaired voluntary movement or posture and resulting from prenatal developmental malformations or perinatal or postnatal central... read more ) that may be associated with a particular cause of intellectual disability (eg, perinatal asphyxia).
 Delayed development is usually apparent by preschool age, often manifesting more as delay in communication than in motor skills.
 Among older children, hallmark features are a low IQ combined with limitations in adaptive behavior skills (eg, communication, self-direction, social skills, self-care, use of community resources, maintenance of personal safety).
 Although developmental patterns may vary, it is much more common for children with intellectual disability to experience slow progress than developmental arrest.

-Behavioral disorders are the reason for most psychiatric referrals and out-of-home placements for people with intellectual disability.
+Behavioral problems are the reason for most psychiatric referrals and out-of-home placements for people with intellectual disability.
 Behavioral problems are often situational, and precipitating factors can usually be identified.
 Factors that predispose to unacceptable behavior include

 Discomfort due to coexisting physical problems and mental health disorders such as depression or anxiety